techiescamp/how-to-mlops/README.md

 If you follow DevOps culture and practices for ML projects, you can call it as MLOPS.

-Here is the high level workflow for MLOPS.
+Here is the high-level workflow of an MLOps pipeline.

 <p align="center">
   <img src="https://github.com/techiescamp/how-to-mlops/assets/106984297/ccf66e47-e05e-40a7-8d85-b65fa9eb9aa4" alt="MLOPS" style="width:75%;">